-Public Comment Schedule Deadlines Procedures for Speaking Rules of Decorum Sign Up to Speak How to Watch
+Public Comment Schedule Deadlines and How to Participate Procedures for Speaking Rules of Decorum Sign Up to Speak How to Watch

 Public Comment Schedule

 The City Council meets in regular session on the first and third Tuesdays of each month.
 On the first Tuesday, requests by citizens will be heard during the 7 p.m. session; On the third Tuesday, requests by citizens will be heard during the 1 p.m. session.
 For most up to date meeting updates, including time or location changes or cancellations, please visit the City Council event series.